Cervinia (horse): 2024: three-year-old season

 On January 28, 2024, it was announced that Cervinia would go straight to Oka Sho (Japanese 1000 Guineas) without running a prep race, with Bauyrzhan Murzabayev on her saddle, replacing Christophe Lemaire after the latter fell off from his horse at the Dubai World Cup Night on March 30.
-On April 7, she ran in Oka sho as scheduled.
-She was the fourth favored horse to win the race.
+On April 7, she ran in the Oka Sho as scheduled.
+She was the fourth-favored horse to win the race.
 Settling near the front, she made her way in the final straight but was never in contention to win.
 She ended up finishing in thirteenth place.

-She was scheduled to run in Yushun Himba (Japanese Oaks) on May 19, with Christophe Lemaire returning to ride on her saddle.
-She was the second favored horse to win the race, behind the Oka Sho winner, Stellenbosch.
+She was scheduled to run in Yushun Himba (Japanese Oaks) on May 19, with Christophe Lemaire returning to ride her.
+She was the second-favored horse to win the race, behind the Oka Sho winner, Stellenbosch.
 She settled near the back of the midfield throughout the early and middle parts of the race.
 On the final straight, she moved from the outside while pushing forward and overtaking several horses.
 She won the race by half a length after passing over Stellenbosch with less than 50 meters from the finish line, achieving her first grade one win.
 Her dam, Cecchino, finished second in the same race back in 2016.